mlefkon/pinger/README.md

   - **TO_EMAIL_ADDR:**                required
 - Status Report
   - **STATUS_EMAIL_DAYS**             default: 30, Status report email will be send every X days

 ## Status Report
-The status email will contain:
+At the end of each `${STATUS_EMAIL_DAYS}` time period and email will be sent with:
-- Time period
+- Start/End Dates
+- Total down time
-- Percent up time
+- Percent up
 - Average ping time

 ## Historical Data

-Data is saved to `$ENDPOINT_DESCRIPTION.log` files in `/var/log/pinger/`.
+Data is saved to `${ENDPOINT_DESCRIPTION}.log` files in `/var/log/pinger/`.
 A docker volume can be mounted here to persist.
 There are two CSV files with the formats:
-- Ping History
+- Ping History (only current period.
+Prior period is moved to ~.prior.log)
 	- Unix Timestamp
 	- State (1- endpoint is up, 0- endpoint is down)
 	- Ping time